-The System's public market assets generated returns below the corresponding benchmark by 161 basis points, returning 5.03% versus 6.64% for the benchmark.
-Active management within both U.S. equity and developed international equity contributed to the public market relative underperformance.

-The System's private asset allocations contributed positive absolute returns for the fiscal year, returning just slightly below the corresponding benchmark.
-The private market assets returned 8.54% versus 8.90% for the benchmark-a relative return shortfall of 36 basis points.
-Venture capital and corporate finance portfolios were the strongest performers within private assets returning 21.65% and 10.69%, respectively.
-The private market real estate portfolio also had a strong returning year as the core real estate portfolio returned 7.58% and the opportunistic real estate portfolio returned 7.77%.
+Toll free (outside the Baton Rouge area): 1.877.ASK.TRSL (1.877.275.8775) Teachers' Retirement System of Louisiana is an equal opportunity employer and complies with Americans with Disabilities Act.
+The System's public market assets generated a 1.0% return versus 2.1% for the benchmark.
+Passive U.S. equity and U.S. investment-grade fixed income were the best performing public market investments, returning 8.1% and 8.8%, respectively.
+The System's private asset allocations contributed positive absolute returns for the fiscal year, returning 1.3% versus 5.8% for the benchmark.
+Venture capital and corporate finance portfolios were the strongest performers within private assets returning 17.9% and 5.3%, respectively.
+The private market real estate portfolio also had a positive year as the core real estate portfolio returned 2.3% and the opportunistic real estate portfolio returned 3.3%.

-Long term, the System's investment returns continue to outpace peer returns.
-The System's investment returns rank in the top (best) fifteenth percent of public pension funds with assets greater than \$1 billion for the 20-year period according to TUCS.
+Long term, the System's investment returns continue to outpace peer returns, ranking in the top (best) 13th percent of public pension funds with assets greater than \$1 billion for the 20-year period according to TUCS.